workshops for leaders and teachers

 - practice progress-monitoring models to support IEP goals and inform PLAAFP statements

-Embracing the instructional process for creating accessible, engaging, and rigorous learning is key to student growth for all learners.
-Using lead4ward’s resources, including the planning guide, we’ll investigate the thinking skills that students with disabilities need to access, learn, and comprehend information, and, ultimately, show growth on STAAR 2.0.
+Access to quality instruction is key to student growth for all learners.
+Using lead4ward’s planning guide and instructional resources, we’ll investigate the thinking skills that students need to learn and comprehend information.
+We’ll explore ways that educator teams can ensure access to that thinking for all learners and, ultimately, support growth on STAAR 2.0.

 We’ll anchor our learning around two key themes: